iron-io/docs/mq/3/reference/dlq/index.md

 <h2 id="overview">Overview</h2>

-Dead Letter Queues are queues that can be used to send messages to that for whatever reason could not be successfully processed on the source queue.
-Messages that have been attempted to be processed at least a specified number of times on the source queue will be placed onto the specified dead letter queue.
-The messages on the dead letter queue can then be processed again or the user can later try to determine why they weren't successfully processed in the first place, without having to throw them away.
+A dead letter queue is a queue that other (source) queues can target to send messages that for some reason could not be successfully processed.
+Messages that have exceeded the allowed number of time outs on the source queue are placed onto the dead letter queue.
+Messages on the dead letter queue can then be processed again or analyzed to try to determine why they weren't successfully processed in the first place, without having to throw them away.

 <h2 id="creating">Creating a Dead Letter Queue</h2>